How Fast Food Relates to Obesity

 The temptation is too strong for those who battle with obesity.
 Walk into a restaurant or drive-thru and that colorful menu is offering everything that you shouldn’t be putting into your body.
 If you already have problems with keeping your eating habits under control, a fast food restaurant isn’t going to help you to win the battle of the bulge.

 Obesity is an Illness

 Everyone needs to recognize the fact that obesity is a disease.
 There are a host of risk factors, including heredity, environment, and lifestyle that can open the door to obesity for people of all ages.
 Obesity begins a vicious cycle.

 As a person suffers from being significantly overweight, quality of life goes down.
 It becomes difficult to be mobile or live an active lifestyle.
 Major health problems follow, including stroke, diabetes, high blood pressure, cancer, and heart disease.
 Sleep apnea poses a serious threat to those who are obese as their airways become blocked at night, cutting off the vital source of oxygen that they need to survive.

 Once habits that lead to obesity take hold, they are hard to break.
 Like an addiction to alcohol or drugs, doctors need to recognize that obesity is an addiction as well.
 How fast food relates to obesity is by providing victims with a cheap, easy fix when they want to overindulge.

 What’s the Solution?

-If you are trying to win the war on obesity in your body, and want to learn more about the connection between fast food and obesity, contact Olde Del Mar Surgical at 858.457.4917 to discuss weight loss surgery.
+If you are trying to overcome obesity for good, contact us Olde Del Mar Surgical.
 You’ll find a dedicated team of individuals who want to help you reach the finish line, learn how to manage your cravings for fast food, and discover how you can be healthier in the future.